ambientkit/ambient/PLUGIN.md

 ### Grant Requests

 The `GrantRequests()` function returns a list of permissions required by the plugin.
-The admin of the application must enable each of the permissions.
+The admin of the app must enable each of the permissions.

-A [plugin](plugin/prism/prism.go) that needs to make changes to the application or interact with its data must include the MVP code as well as the `GrantRequests()` function.
+A [plugin](plugin/prism/prism.go) that needs to make changes to the app or interact with its data must include the MVP code as well as the `GrantRequests()` function.

 ```go
 // GrantRequests returns a list of grants requested by the plugin.